 Almost all roads lead to Ulaanbaatar.
 Half of the population of Mongolia lives there, the other half has very often a good reason to go there.
 So hitchhiking to Ulaanbaatar over the main roads shouldn’t be too difficult.

-For example the main south road from Ulgii to Ulaanbaator isn’t too bad.
+For example the main south road from Ulgii to Ulaanbaatar isn’t too bad.
 Almost 30% of this road is brand new and paved.
 Although big parts are still unpaved or in bad condition (situation in 2020).
 Also I didn’t see any road work going on.

-On average every hour a car will pass you by on the road from Ulgii to Ulaanbaator.
+On average roughly every hour, or two, a car will pass on the road from Ulgii to Ulaanbaatar.
 Sometimes more, sometimes less.

 Once you go off the main road it gets dramatically more difficult.
 I wanted to hitchhike to the Gobi desert.
-So in villages like Bayanlig and Band I had to wait a day before one car passes by that can take me.
+So in villages like Bayanlig and Band I had to wait a day before one car passes by that could take me further.

 Luckily every village has a shop where you can buy food.
 Furthermore the Mongolians are very helpful.
 They always allowed me to pitch my tent near their Nomad tent when I asked them.

 You should be ready for an adventure if you want to hitchhike in Mongolia.
 Be prepared to wait long.
 But I am sure you’ll enjoy it.